 - Dye our own clothes using natural ingredients instead of harsh chemicals.

-- We can always recycle clothes and that will help the environment more than you can think.
+- We can always recycle or upcycle clothes and that will help the environment more than you can think.

 - Stop buying more and more clothes.
 Instead, mix and match clothes so they look brand new.